Get the latest updates:

 Housing Application Fees

-New housing students must pay a $310 University Housing Application Fee.
+(Standard) University Housing Application Fee is $235.
 This fee includes the following:

 - Personal Property Insurance Fee: $60